sharkrf/osp-http-api/README.md

 ### dmrsettings.cgi

-If you want to change general DMR settings, you can POST a query to this CGI. *changed* is 1 if at least one setting got changed.
+General DMR settings query (GET)/change (POST).
 Returns currently active settings.

 If *no_inband* is set to 1, in-band DMR data like GPS pos. or talker alias will not be sent to the modem.

 Query (optional):
 ```json